Blair Prepares for Last Visit to Washington

 “We will leave these people in need of our help until the oil is gone.”

-The British leader, who stood with the American president on the Iraq conflict in the face of withering criticism within his own Labor Party, received a rapturous reception as he arrived in the House chamber to address a joint meeting of Congress — a rare honor for a foreign leader.
+The British leader, who stood with the American president on the Iraq conflict in the face of withering criticism within his own Labour Party, received a rapturous reception as he arrived in the House chamber to address a joint meeting of Congress — a rare honour for a foreign leader.

 “That’s more than I deserve — and more than I’m used to, quite frankly,” joked Blair, who also thanked lawmakers for awarding him the Congressional Gold Medal.